EyalIv/agents-llm-silence/README.md

-# Buddhist Oracle 🧘
+# Core3

-**Wisdom through Silence — Distill any topic to its essence**
+**Understand any topic through its 3 most important principles**

-> *"These are the answers."* (Then silence)

-Buddhist Oracle is a multi-agent AI system that transforms complex topics into exactly 3 first principles, provides curated resources, then invites you into contemplative silence.
-It's the anti-LLM: concise, complete, and conversation-ending.
+A multi-agent AI system that distills complex topics into exactly 3 first principles with curated resources.
+The application allows you to study a topic, then uses silence to let ideas assimilate.
+At the end, Dōgen and Wittgenstein prompt a moment of introspection on the topic.

 ---